 Example:

 A point charge of +5 μC is located at the origin.
-Point 1 is 2 meters away from the origin, and point 2 is 4 meters away.
+Because of that, point 1 is 2 meters away from the origin, and point 2 is 4 meters away.
 Calculate the V2/V1 ratio.

 r1 = 2 m r2 = 4 m